-

 I wrote programs for the University of Berkeley Extension that students could use to search the course catalog and register online for classes.

-LinkEE-Link is a database of links to Environmental Education websites.
-I wrote their database system.
-Users suggest links to add to the database.
-Administrators review each suggested link and press one of two buttons to either add the link to EE-Link's on-line collection of links or to reject the suggestion and automatically send an e-mail message to the person who suggested it.
-Administrators select appropriate categories for the links and can press a button to rebuild hundreds of HTML web pages.
-There is also a searchable database of job postings and a page of newly added highlights.
-The system is written in Perl and PostgreSQL.
+EE-Link was a database of links to Environmental Education websites.
+I wrote a former version of their database system.
+Users would suggest links to add to the database.
+Administrators would review each suggested link and press one of two buttons to either add the link to EE-Link's on-line collection of links or to reject the suggestion and automatically send an e-mail message to the person who suggested it.
+Administrators would select appropriate categories for the links and could press a button to rebuild hundreds of HTML web pages.
+There was also a searchable database of job postings and a page of newly added highlights.
+The system was written in Perl and PostgreSQL.
 PostgreSQL is a free database system, maintained by a group similar to the Linux community.
-The cool people at EE-Link also use the software I wrote to maintain the GRACE Factory Farming Project and EE-Link Endangered Species.
-And Early Bronco HQ Over the years since 1998, when I first started working on the EE-Link site, I have written lots of other programs for them, including: a program to send out their newsletter to over 6,000 people, and track which links in the newsletter are the most popular; programs that people could use to review proposals for conference presentations; and programming that receives notifications of PayPal payments and updates a database to reflect the payer's new membership status.
+The cool people at EE-Link also used the software I wrote to maintain the GRACE Factory Farming Project and an Endangered Species website.
+And Early Bronco HQ Over the years when I worked on the EE-Link site, I wrote lots of other programs for them, including: a program to send out their newsletter to over 6,000 people, and track which links in the newsletter were the most popular; programs that people could use to review proposals for conference presentations; and programming that received notifications of PayPal payments and updated a database to reflect the payer's new membership status.

-Through Q LTD I've written some CGI programs and Javascript that are run on the SIGGRAPH 1999, SIGGRAPH 2000, SIGGRAPH 2001, SIGGRAPH 2002, SIGGRAPH 2003, and SIGGRAPH 2004, sites.
+Through Q LTD I've written some CGI programs and Javascript that were run on the SIGGRAPH 1999, SIGGRAPH 2000, SIGGRAPH 2001, SIGGRAPH 2002, SIGGRAPH 2003, and SIGGRAPH 2004, sites.
 SIGGRAPH is a well-respected computer graphics organization.
 I wrote the Perl CGI programs that process forms on the site when you ask to be added to a mailing list or sign up to attend their annual conference.
 I wrote some of the Javascript that runs on the front page of the SIGGRAPH 2000 website.

-I did the database programming for the Digital Bibliophile Community.
+I wrote the database programming for the Digital Bibliophile Community.
 This site had a very large MySQL database of used books from various different used book stores.
 Users could search through the book listings to find a particular collectible used book, or they could place a "want" listing to tell the system to watch for when a particular book becomes available.
 Book dealers could upload files of book listings in any of several formats.
 The programs were written in Perl, using a MySQL database.
 I optimized the database for this site, to get it to work well with the large amounts of data that the site uses.

-mapI did the programming for the Hunts' Guide to Michigan's Upper Peninsula website.
-It has a MySQL database that stores the contents of Don and Mary Hunts' guidebook to the U.P., and writes it out as web pages.
-The Hunts designed the graphics for the website, and I wrote the system that they use to make updates to it.
+I wrote the programming for the Hunts' Guide to Michigan's Upper Peninsula website.
+It had a MySQL database that stored the contents of Don and Mary Hunts' guidebook to the U.P., and wrote it out as web pages.
+The Hunts designed the graphics for the website, and I wrote the system that they used to make updates to it.

-I wrote the programming for the Ann Arbor Learning Community website.
-The school updates the contents of the web pages, using a content management system that I wrote.
-They can add images to the system and post them on any web page.
-The site is hosted on HVCN - the Huron Valley Community Network.
-The programming is written in Perl.
-Data is stored in a MySQL database.
+I wrote the programming for a former version of the Ann Arbor Learning Community website.
+The school would update the contents of the web pages, using a content management system that I wrote.
+Teachers each had their own page that they could update, and an administrator could update any page on the site.
+The programming was written in Perl.
+Data was stored in a MySQL database.

-Ypsilant District LibraryI wrote the programming for a content management system for the website of the Ypsilanti Library.
-The system has programming that I wrote for an events calendar, a room scheduler, book reviews with little images, and images that take turns being displayed in particular parts of the site.
-The library can add questions to the "How Do I...?" section of the page, they can add contact people to the form that people use for contacting the library, they can change the contents of any part of the pages, and they can schedule content to be displayed on particular dates and then removed automatically.
-The programming is done in Perl, with a MySQL database.
+I wrote the programming for a content management system for a former version of the website of the Ypsilanti Library.
+The system had programming that I wrote for an events calendar, a room scheduler, book reviews with little images, and images that were scheduled to be displayed in particular parts of the site.
+The library could add questions to the "How Do I...?" section of the page, they could add contact people to the form that people used for contacting the library, they could change the contents of any part of the pages, and they could schedule content to be displayed on particular dates and then be removed automatically.
+I wrote the programming in Perl, with a MySQL database.

-Things To Do In ChelseaI wrote the programming for the event calendar and the business directory on the Things To Do In Chelsea website.
-The programming is written in Perl, using a MySQL database.
+I wrote the programming for the event calendar and the business directory on the former Things To Do In Chelsea website.
+The programming was written in Perl, using a MySQL database.

 Back to Valerie's professional page

-Back to Valerie's main page
+Back to Valerie's main page.